ashvardanian/ForkUnion/README.md

 ### Non-Uniform Memory Access (NUMA)

 Handling NUMA isn't trivial and is only supported on Linux with the help of the [`libnuma` library](https://github.com/numactl/numactl).
-It provides the `mbind` interface to pin specific memory regions to particular NUMA nodes, as well as helper functions to query the system topology, which are exposed via the `fork_union::numa_topology` template.
+It provides the `mbind` interface to pin specific memory regions to particular NUMA nodes, as well as helper functions to query the system topology, which are exposed via the `forkunion::numa_topology` template.

 Let's say you are working on a Big Data application, like brute-forcing Vector Search using the [SimSIMD](https://github.com/ashvardanian/simsimd) library on a 2 dual-socket CPU system, similar to [USearch](https://github.com/unum-cloud/usearch/pulls).
 The first part of that program may be responsible for sharding the incoming stream of data between distinct memory regions.